11 Reasons Your Pothos Not Growing (Have Solution)

 Pruning

+After dealing with the sluggish growth, you may want to prune your plant to encourage it to thrive.
+This treatment can keep the Pothos under your control.
 This species is tolerant of pruning.
 However, you should still be careful with the timing.
 It would be best to prune your plant during the growing season, particularly in the spring when expansion is at its fastest.

 • Shape: If you want to re-shape your plant, cut the stems back to a few inches above the Pothos soil to encourage the new formation.

 • Leginess prevention: The stems may turn leggy when the leaves drop.
-New leaves don’t grow quickly, so you can trim the bare stems to urge the new ones to replace them.
+New leaves don’t grow quickly, so you can trim the bare stems to encourage the new ones to replace them.
 Although the new leaves will be small, they can catch up soon if you give them ideal conditions.

 • Pest control: You should remove the pest-infected stems or leaves.
 Otherwise, they will affect the whole plant.